goodwithtech/dockle/README.md

 `Dockle` uses Google Cloud SDK.
 So, you don't need to install `gcloud` command.

-If you would like to use target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.
+If you would like to use the target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.

 ```bash
 # must set DOCKLE_USERNAME empty char
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credential.json